palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 In AtlasDB, the ``_transactions`` table keeps track of whether a transaction that had started at a given timestamp was committed or aborted (and in the case of it being committed, its commit timestamp).
 Logically, this table is a mapping of longs to longs, with a special value of ``-1`` meaning that the transaction was aborted.
+Transactions that are in-flight and have yet to either commit or abort will not have an entry in the table.

     | startTimestamp | commitTimestamp |
     |             20 |              33 |